-A silver curly shaggy cut is a trendy, modern hairstyle that adds so much texture and volume to women that have fine or thin hair.
-The most effective way to style this haircut is by blow drying your hair upside down and using volumizing hair products.
+A silver curly shaggy cut is a trendy, modern hairstyle that adds much texture and volume to women with fine or thin hair.
+The most effective way to style this haircut is by blow-drying your hair upside down and using volumizing hair products.
 Throwing curls into your style will give you all that messy, shaggy texture your heart desires.

 Always go for a cute above-shoulder shag with a heavy fringe.
-If you want to give your fine hair some extra fullness try a heavy fringe and shoulder-length hair.
-You can try to style your hair with a soft beach spray for added texture or throw in some waves with your curling iron.
-This is an easy-to-maintain style with bang trims in between cut appointments to keep them out of your eyes or you can part them in the middle and style them like curtain bangs.
+If you want to give your fine hair some extra fullness, try a heavy fringe on shoulder-length hair.
+You can style your hair with a soft beach spray for added texture or throw in some waves with your curling iron.
+This textured shoulder-length shag with bangs is an easy-to-maintain style with quick trims in between cut appointments to keep the fringe out of your eyes.
+Otherwise, you can part it in the middle and style it like curtain bangs.

 A wavy shag can be extremely flattering because your hair will frame around your face shape nicely.
 You’ll want to avoid taking off too much weight and length from your ends so you don’t end up with an outdated, scraggly-looking shag.
 However, you will want to make sure you take out enough bulk around the crown of your head to ensure your new hairstyle can get the texture and volume it deserves.

-Rock a half pink and half silver hair color with a fringe if you love bold, colorful hair that is bound to make a statement.
+Rock a half-pink and half-silver hair color with a fringe if you love bold, colorful hair that is bound to make a statement.
 Split hair color looks best when paired with a fringe because it can help bring the “split” effect to life by being framed around your face.
-Not to mention, having a fringe with a split hair color gives the illusion that you spent the time to perfectly part your 2 hair colors away from each other when really all you have to do is brush your hair forward and the fringe does all the work for you!
+Not to mention, having a fringe with a split hair color gives the illusion that you spent the time to perfectly part your 2 hair colors away from each other when all you have to do is brush your hair forward, and the fringe does all the work for you!
 Avoid shampooing every day, using hot water when shampooing, and swimming in the pool when having hair colors like these.

 Try a popular cut with a beautiful medium shag with blonde balayage.
-Your hair will look good either waved or straight with all the shaggy tousled layers.
+Your hair will look good, either waved or straight, with all the tousled layers.
 Add a curtain bang for a trendy spin on the regular bang that comes with less maintenance.

 You should consider full curtain bangs and feathered ends if you love a shag but don’t want to commit to shorter layers.
 Curtain bangs are textured bangs lightly blended into the sides of your hair.
-You will style them like regular bangs, but at the end of drying, roll them up and to the side to get that flick.
-Ask your stylist to point cut or use a razor on the ends of your hair to take out some of the bluntness for a more flowy style.
+You will style them like regular bangs, but roll them up and to the side at the end of drying to get that flick.
+Ask your stylist to point cut or use a razor on the ends of your hair to remove some of the bluntness for a more flowy style.

 A shag with choppy bangs will bring out your creative and edgy side.
 Using a razor will give you the texture and flow that is needed.
 The choppy bangs are the focal point that will bring out your features.

 A mid-length shaggy wolf is a modern spin on the trendy 70s shag.
-A mid-length shag with bangs is perfect for highlighting the eyes.
-Try a wolf cut with long bangs to create softness on the cheekbones.
+Try a wolf cut with long bangs to soften the cheekbones and highlight the eyes.

 Try a textured shag with big bangs if you want to add movement and body to your tresses.
-The different layers will add the texture you’re wanting.
-By using a large round brush when styling, you can create some voluminous hair that will last!
+The different layers will add the texture you want.
+Using a large round brush when styling, you can create some voluminous hair that will last!

 A choppy shag cut with wispy bangs for thin hair is a fresh take on traditional short layers.
-A perfect medium style for someone trying to grow out a haircut or try something new.
+It’s a perfect medium style for someone trying to grow a haircut or try something new.
 Explore a shag cut for thin hair while maintaining thickness.

-An undone shaggy lob with middle part bangs on fine hair brings attention to the eyes and nose.
+An undone shaggy lob with middle-part bangs on fine hair brings attention to the eyes and nose.
 A shoulder-length shaggy bob with bangs is a great way to remove old unwanted hair.
-Try a small once curling iron to create soft beach waves.
+Try a small one-inch curling iron to create soft beach waves.

 A shoulder-length shaggy bob with curtain bangs is the best alternative to cutting a precision bob.
 A medium shag with curtain bangs removes weight in thick hair while still maintaining movement.
-Try Aiir Texture Aiir Spray for soft flexible hold and style.
+Try Aiir Texture Aiir Spray for a soft, flexible hold and style.

 A face-framing shag with bangs for thick hair hugs the face in all the right places.
 Try a medium-length shag with bangs for a fuller effect around the face.
 Ask your stylist for full bangs and soft layers.